book-expert/docs/NATS.GO.md

 -   **Streams and Consumers:** These services use JetStream **streams** to persist messages and **durable consumers** to read from them.
 A durable consumer remembers its position in the stream, so if the service restarts, it can resume processing where it left off.
 -   **Queue Groups:** Consumers are configured as a **queue group**.
 This means that although there may be multiple instances of a service running (for scalability), only one instance in the group will receive and process a given message.
 This ensures that each job is processed exactly once by the group.
 -   **Acknowledgements:** Services use manual message acknowledgement (`msg.Ack()`).
 A message is only acknowledged after it has been successfully processed.
 If processing fails, the message is not acknowledged, and NATS will redeliver it for another attempt, providing at-least-once delivery semantics.

+Implementation checklist for workers:
+- Create durable consumers with `AckExplicitPolicy` and a queue group when horizontally scaling.
+- Use `consumer.Fetch()` or `consumer.Next()` with a context deadline to avoid blocking.
+- Do not Ack on failure; optionally `Nak()` to accelerate redelivery.
+- Use logger library (not std `log`) for structured logs.

 ### 5.2.
 Simple Publish/Subscribe